17 Most influential African Americans in Food

 I scream, you scream, we all scream for ice cream!
 Alfred L. Cralle solved a tricky problem that long-vexed ice cream lovers.
 He used his interest in mechanics to create the “ice cream molder and disher.”
 His single hand, non-stick ice cream dispenser was patented in 1897 and has affected the world of ice cream ever since.
+Now his scoop is used in the best ice cream stands in every state.

 In 1884, Willis Johnson patented an improved egg beater.
 This mechanical mixer not only made beating eggs a breeze, but it also made combining other ingredients much faster and less labor intensive.